damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

 ## **How to document a behavioral model?**

 *Documentation of a behvioral model depends to each project.
-Beacuse there are diferent type of simulation to analyze the behavioral model of a product based on that is solid or fluid.
+Beacuse there are diferent type of simulation to analyze the behavioral model of a product.
+For example, finite element analysis( FEA) is a famous method to process the simulating of the behaviour of a part or assembly under given conditions.
+FEA is used by  help simulate physical phenomena and thereby reduce the need for physical prototypes.
+FEA uses mathematical models to understand and quantify the effects of real-world conditions on a part or assembly.
+While, Computational fluid dynamics (CFD) is a branch of fluid mechanics that uses numerical analysis and data structures to analyze and solve problems that involve fluid flows.
+Computers are used to perform the calculations required to simulate the free-stream flow of the fluid, and the interaction of the fluid (liquids and gases) with surfaces defined by boundary conditions.*
+*There many examples of behavioral model based on the type of project.
+So, we can not identify all types of behaviral model in this section.
+But, we provide a general vision about the simulation models and its implementaion.*

  ### **1. Simulation models**